Sidon: After World War I

-On 18 August 1997, following a roadside bomb near Jezzine which killed of two teenage members of a SLA leader's family, SLA artillery shelled Sidon killing seven civilians and wounding thirty-five.
+On 18 August 1997, following a roadside bomb near Jezzine which killed two teenage members of a SLA leader's family, SLA artillery shelled Sidon killing seven civilians and wounding thirty-five.
 Hizbollah responded the following day by firing 60–80 rockets into the security zone and northern Israel.
 According to UNIFIL observers the missiles appeared to be targeted at uninhabited areas.
 The attack on Sidon is credited with leading to a truce between Hizbollah and Amal and increased cooperation between the two groups and the Lebanese Army.
 This was evident in the Ansariya ambush the following month.

-On 8 June 1999 two gunmen entered the Palais de Justice, Sidon's main courthouse, and shot dead three magistrates and a chief prosecutor.
+On 8 June 1999, two gunmen entered the Palais de Justice, Sidon's main courthouse, and shot dead three magistrates and a chief prosecutor.
 The attackers escaped.
 No group claimed responsibility but suspicion focused on Osbat al-Ansar whose leader had been sentenced to death in absentia for the murder of the head of the Sufi Al-Ahbash movement and the attempted assassination of the mufti of Tripoli.
 He was believed to be in hiding in the Ain al-Hilwa refugee camp.

-Sidon was a small fishing town of 10,000 inhabitants in 1900, but studies in 2000 showed a population of 65,000 in the city, and around 200,000 in the metropolitan area.
-The little level land around the city is used for cultivation of some wheat, vegetables, and fruits, especially citrus and bananas.
+Studies in 2000 showed a population of 65,000 in the city, and around 200,000 in the metropolitan area.
+The little level land around the city is used for cultivation of wheat, vegetables, and fruits, especially citrus and bananas.
 The fishing in the city remains active with a newly opened fishery that sells fresh fish by bidding every morning.
-The ancient basin was transformed into a fishing port, while a small quay was constructed to receive small commercial vessels.
-(Refer to the "Old City" and the "Architecture and landscape" sections below.)
+The ancient basin was transformed into a fishing port, while a small quay was constructed to receive small commercial vessels (see "Old City" and the "Architecture and landscape" sections below).